From Books . . . to Buildings . . . GMCA will get you there . . .

 • Plastic Pipe and Fittings

-• Copper Pipe and Fittings
+• Copper Tube and Fittings

 • Cast-Iron Pipe and Fittings

-• Carbon Steel Pipe and Fittings
+• Steel Pipe and Fittings

 • Introduction to Plumbing Fixtures